- The type of personal data we may collect from you

 The identities of the CRAs, and the ways in which they use and share personal information, are explained in more detail at http://www.experian.co.uk/crain/index.html

-If you have consented to, and have not at any point opted out from, receiving marketing communications from us, Propel may provide you with information about services or products available from Propel via mail, telephone or other means.
-You may choose to opt out of this process at any time by contacting us at Marketingteam@propelfinance.co.uk.
+You may choose to opt out of receiving marketing communications from us at any time by contacting us at [email protected] .
 We will process your request to be opted-out of marketing within 30 days of receipt.

 Third party links